Updated: Aug 8

 1 teaspoon black bean garlic sauce

-I used small shrimp.
+I used small shrimp for this recipe.
 Not extra small, but small enough that I don't need to cut them in half.
 The size I used is called 51/60, which means there are 51-60 of these shrimp in one pound.

-2. Use the water from the shrimp to cook the noodles (or heat up some water if you skipped step 1).
+Use the water from the shrimp to soak the noodles (or heat up some water if you skipped step.
 Soak the noodles in the water for 30-60 seconds, then drain the noodles and set aside.

 It's very important to keep rolls separate from each other when storing them.
 To store them, place in a glass container and put a wet paper towel on top, then cover the container with a lid.
 Store in the fridge for 2 days.